 United States Flagged Vessels

 The American Queen, American Empress and American Duchess have been designed and built in the United States.
 As U.S. Flagged Vessels, this status means that we also protect you with the highest standards for safety and health, including regular inspections and certifications by the United States Coast Guard, The United States Public Health Service, and the Federal Communications Commission.
 The vessels are American owned and operated.
 As U.S. Flagged Vessels, the American Queen, American Empress and American Duchess are capable of operating unique itineraries not possible on foreign-owned or foreign-built vessels.

 Smoking is permitted only in designated outside areas aboard the American Queen and American Empress.
 All interiors of the vessels including all cabins, staterooms, dining rooms and lounges are strictly non-smoking.

 The American Queen and American Empress offer open-seating for breakfast and lunch; there are two seating times for dinner.
 To make a seating request, please call your Travel Agent, group leader, or our Reservations Department at your earliest convenience after making a reservation.
 We will make every effort to honor your request; however, actual seating assignments are not guaranteed and can only be confirmed at time of departure.
 The American Duchess offers single-seating for breakfast, lunch and dinner.

 Gambling is not available or permitted on the American Queen, American Empress or American Duchess.

 Only designated service animals are permitted onboard.
-Please notify American Queen Steamboat Company in advance of departure if you require a service animal.
+You must notify American Queen Steamboat Company in advance of departure if you plan to bring along a service animal because of a disability.

 Gratuities of $16.50 per guest per day will be automatically charged to your onboard account.